GuiEstevamCorrea/GuiEstevamCorrea/README.md

     <li><strong>Email</strong>: <a href="mailto:guilhermecorrea.2002@hotmail.com">guilhermecorrea.2002@hotmail.com</a></li>
   </ul>

-  <p>Feel free to explore my repositories and contributions here on GitHub.
+  <br/><p>Feel free to explore my repositories and contributions here on GitHub.
 I am open to collaboration and would love to hear your feedback or suggestions on my projects.
 Thank you for visiting my profile!</p>
 </body>

 </html>